-6.2 Follow-up of reports of concern
+8.2 Follow-up of reports of concern

 IFE's management shall ensure that all reports of concern are followed up and are in accordance with the Working Environment Act and IFE's procedure for dealing with such reports.
-If the person reporting concern is known, they will receive written feedback, normally within two weeks.
-When a report of concern is received, a preliminary investigation may be necessary in some cases in order to clarify whether the matter should be processed in accordance with the procedure for reporting concern, whether it is a matter for the Ethics Committee or whether it is a personnel matter that needs to be handled in a different way.
-When it has been clarified that the matter is to be dealt with in accordance with the procedure for reporting concern, clarification then needs to be established on whether the matter is to be investigated internally by an impartial team or whether it is appropriate to engage external investigators.
+If the identity of the person reporting a concern is known, they will normally receive written feedback within two weeks.
+When a report of concern is received, a preliminary investigation may be necessary in some cases in order to clarify the facts of the case and the need for further processing in accordance with the procedure for reporting concerns.

-In addition to the claim of concern, information must be obtained that sheds light on the matter from several sides.
+In addition to the reported concern, information must be obtained that sheds light on the matter from several sides.
 The description of the facts shall provide a basis for assessing whether there has been a breach of laws, norms or rules.
 Based on this assessment, a report shall be prepared which also discusses possible solutions for rectifying any unacceptable actions.
-The person who reported the concern will not necessarily be a party to the case or have access to the case documents, but they will be notified of the outcome once the matter has been settled.
+The person who reported the concern will not necessarily be a party to the case or have access to the case documents, but they will be notified of the outcome once the matter has been settled, subject to the limitations imposed in confidentiality and data privacy rules.